Cash Flow Forecasting: 3 Best Practices For Accurate SaaS Cash Flow Modelling

 The direct method is less commonly used, but much easier to calculate.
-It is the exact formula you would expect: cash flow = receivables - expenditures.
+The direct cash flow forecasting formula is exactly what you would expect: cash flow = receivables - expenditures.
 As you can see, this method directly uses cash inflow and outflow to generate its output.
 The reason this method isn't very common is that it can become cumbersome to gather the data, especially for companies that use accrual-basis rather than cash-basis accounting.

-The indirect method starts with net income and then accounts for items that affect profit but not cash flow.
+The indirect method for conducting cash flow forecasting starts with net income and then accounts for items that affect profit but not cash flow.
 In accrual-basis accounting, transactions are recorded before money actually changes hands.
 So accounts receivable and accounts payable must be adjusted to account for the actual flow of cash.
 Similarly, money that's been set aside for taxes, but not spent yet, needs to be added back in.
-Of course, you still must account for money coming in from funding or paid back to sources of funding, as well as any assets purchased or sold.
+Of course, you still must account for the money coming in from funding or paid back to sources of funding, as well as any assets purchased or sold.

 3 cash flow forecasting best practices for accurate projections